Versoblanco/syllabicator/README.md

 ## Installation

 At the moment it is only a simple function.
 Hopefully, it will be shortly available in the Python Package Repository and with some kind of user interface.
-At the moment you can just clone/ copy / download the files and import them for your proyect.
+At the moment you can just clone/ copy / download the files and import them for your project.

 Please, check first [license compatibility](https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses)

 ## Syntax

-<code>syllabicator.syllabicate(word, lang)</code>

-It takes two arguments:
+        syllabicator.syllabicate(word, lang)
+        stress.tonic(word, lang)
+        stress.tonic(word, lang)

+They take the same arguments:

 - <code>word</code> understood as a any iterable sequence of characters.
 - <code>lang</code> is the language expressed by its two letters standard (en, de, it, etc.).
-Currently it will work only with <code>es</code>
+Currently it will work only with Spanish <code>es</code>

+        # Syllabicate

+        >>> import syllabicator
+        >>> import lang.es as es
-        word = u"hodor"     # Input should be always Unicode type print(syllabicator.syllabicate(word, es))
+        >>> word = u"hodor"     # Input should be unicode.
+Default in Python 3

-        # Output [ho, dor]
+        >>> print(syllabicator.syllabicate(word,es))
+        [u'ho', u'dor']

+        # Tonics and atonics

+        >>> import syllabicator
+        >>> import lang.es as es
+        >>> import stress
+        >>> word = u"esdrújula"
+        >>> print(stress.tonic(word, es))
+        drú
+        >>> print(stress.atonic(word,es))
+        [u'es', u'ju', u'la']

 ## Supported languages

-As Spaniard with a degree in Spanish Philology I am actually focused on this language, although the code is structured in order to take other sets of rules as a parameter and should be easily adapted to language that share similar patterns.
+I am only focused on Spanish, although the code is structured in order to take other sets of rules as a parameter and should be easily adapted to language that share similar patterns.
+Contributors for other languages are wellcomed.

-More details about implementation for spanish in [LEAME](/LEAME.md) file.
+More details about implementation for Spanish in [LEAME](/LEAME.md) file.

 ## Contribute